Mitigating Hallucinations in LM-Based TTS Models via Distribution Alignment Using GFlowNets: Details of Hallucination Analysis in LM-based TTS models

 \textbf{Mid-Generation Collapse } This phenomenon represents severe hallucinations where speech becomes incoherent after a certain point.
 Generated content is often unrecognizable and lacks logical structure, reflecting profound failures in autoregressive generation.
 As is visualized in Figure~\ref{fig:mid-generation_collapse}, consistently high uncertainty is observed during these collapse phases.

-\textbf{Semantic Divergence } This involves semantically plausible but textually mismatched content, typically in long sentences.As is visualized in Figure~\ref{fig:semantic_divergence}, while the generated speech remains intelligible and semantically related to targets, textual alignment breaks down, which represents the occurrence of hallucinations.
+\textbf{Content Divergence } This involves semantically meaningful but textually mismatched content, typically in long sentences.As is visualized in Figure~\ref{fig:semantic_divergence}, while the generated speech remains intelligible and semantically related to targets, textual alignment breaks down, which represents the occurrence of hallucinations.
 Relatively large uncertainty is observed despite the superficial coherence of outputs.

 \textbf{Prosody Errors } Prosody errors include misplaced pauses or redundant silences that may impair content comprehension.
 As is visualized in Figure~\ref{fig:prosody_errors}, unlike other categories, no consistent uncertainty pattern emerges for prosodic hallucinations.
-Only part of high uncertainty tokens are observed in some pauses or words nearby.
-This complexity suggests the need for specialized uncertainty metrics tailored to prosodic representation learning.
+Only part of high uncertainty tokens are observed in some pauses or characters nearby.
+This complexity suggests the need for specialized metrics tailored to prosodic representation learning.